suhas-arun/fake-tweet-detector/README.md

 N.B.
 The fewer number of tweets an account has, the less accurate the data, but similarly, an account with too frequent tweets may be recognised as a bot account.

+# Applications

+There are several obvious applications to the real world, particularly in times where misinformation is prevalent, and harmful bots exist with the sole reason of spreading lies and negativity, which can greatly affect the physical wellbeing of large numbers of people (as seen during the pandemic) but also general mental health.

+As a result, this tool can also be used on the user's own account or the accounts they follow to analyse whether their social media atmosphere is more generally positive or negative.

 # Methods

 ## Bot Accounts

-To find bot accounts, we used a Kolmogorov-Smirnov test in comparing the number of likes and retweets on the account's tweets to Benford's Law.
+To find bot accounts, we used a [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) in comparing the number of likes and retweets on the account's tweets to [Benford's Law](https://en.wikipedia.org/wiki/Benford%27s_law).
 This is in the idea that bots that are artificially created would follow each other, in an artificial way, such that they would not follow Benford's Law with precision.

 ## Fake news accounts